adelchehade99/Oil-Tank-Detection/deployment/README.md

      cd ultralytics
      pip install -r requirements.txt
      ```
-  2. For high-end GPUs, install PyTorch and TorchVision compatible with CUDA and cuDNN:
+  2. For high-end GPUs, install PyTorch and TorchVision compatible with CUDA and cuDNN.
+The versions provided below are examples; you should modify them according to your specific requirements:
      ```bash
      pip install torch==1.11.0+cu113 torchvision==0.12.0+cu113 torchaudio==0.11.0 --extra-index-url https://download.pytorch.org/whl/cu113
      ```